JetBrains/intellij-sdk-docs/tutorials/editor_basics/editor_events.md

 }
 ```

-After compiling and running the following code sample, one extra caret will be placed in the editor below the current active caret.
+After compiling and running the following code sample, one extra caret will be placed in the editor below the currently active caret.

 [Source code](https://github.com/JetBrains/intellij-sdk-docs/tree/master/code_samples/editor_basics)